 Here in the Great Northeast (U.S.), it seems to happen at the end of every summer –when it starts to get cold at night and especially when the temps dip below freezing.
 We can always count on the mice to come in (can’t say that I blame them).

-September 2013 UPDATE: To see the most effective and humane traps I’ve had in 40 years, scroll to the bottom and see the Rat Zapper.
-This past summer, in addition to a steady stream of mice in the garage and shed, I got rid of at least 20 chipmunks and at least a dozen red squirrels.
-Neither is shy about entering and the results are always the same.
+July 2015 UPDATE: To see the most effective and humane traps I’ve had in 40 years, scroll to the bottom and see the Raticator.
+Over the past three years, in addition to a steady stream of mice in the garage and shed, I got rid of dozens of chipmunks and at least a dozen red squirrels.
+Neither is shy about entering the Raticator and the results are always the same.
 Lights out.

 So, every year in the fall I set out some traps in the garage, in the basement, and out in my shed.
 This is one of the key items on my seasonal Home Maintenance Checklist because of the detrimental impact if left unchecked.

 How to Get Rid of Mice – Part One